thai-nm/my-chirpy-website/_posts/2024-03-16-elastic-stack-a-complete-guide-to-set-up-a-modern-log-monitoring-system-on-kubernetes.md

 ### Set up Logstash
 We now have a frontend (Kibana) and a backend associated with a database (Elasticsearch) onboarded.
+Since Fluent Bit need a destination to forward collected data, we will next set up Logstash that accepts data from Fluent Bit and ingests into Elasticsearch.
+The value file [values-logstash.yaml](https://github.com/thai-nm/my-chirpy-website-resources/blob/main/2024-03-16-elastic-stack-a-complete-guide-to-set-up-a-modern-log-monitoring-system-on-kubernetes/values-kibana.yaml) will be used to do that:

 ### Set up Fluent Bit
 - Set up Fluent Bit